A Personal Licence is required by an individual to supply or authorise the sale of alcohol in any premises.

 The notification must be accompanied by the prescribed fee (£10.50).
-There is no prescribed form of notification, a letter will suffice.
+There is no prescribed form of notification, a letter or email will suffice.

-The notice must be accompanied by the personal licence or, if that is not practicable, by a statement setting out the reasons when the licence cannot be produced.
+The notice must be accompanied by the personal licence or, if that is not practicable, by a statement setting out the reasons why the licence cannot be produced.

-A personal licensee who fails to give notice of the change in his name or address commits an offence, and on summary conviction, may be fined a sum not exceeding level 2 on the standard (£500).
+A personal licensee who fails to give notice of the change in his name or address is committing an offence, and on summary conviction may be fined a sum not exceeding level 2 on the standard (£500).